rpellerin/rpellerin.github.io/content/triathlon-checklist.md

 ## For the transition swim ➡️ bike

 - <input type="checkbox" />A small towel <details><summary>more info</summary>To dry your feet and remove the dirt</details>
-- <input type="checkbox" />Two bottles with pure water and isotonic
+- <input type="checkbox" />Two bidons with pure water and isotonic

 ## 🚴 For cycling